Picayune Strand State Forest: Natural features

 Picayune Strand State Forest is in the heart of an ecosystem called the Big Cypress Basin.
 The majority of this hydric forest is under water during the wet season.
 The forest is composed of cypress swamps, pine flatwoods and wet prairies in the lowlands and subtropical hardwood hammock in the uplands.
-The northern section of the Belle Meade Tract contains many second growth South Florida Slash Pine, with some remnant trees being over 100 years old.
+The northern section of the Belle Meade Tract contains many second growth South Florida slash pine, with some remnant trees being over 100 years old.

 Picayune Strand State Forest provides habitat for many species of wildlife, including many that are threatened or endangered.
-The following is only a partial list of the species that can be found on the Forest: cougar, red-cockaded woodpecker, black bear, white-tailed deer, wild turkey, bald eagle, wood stork, Big Cypress fox squirrel, and swallow-tailed kite.
+The following is only a partial list of the species that can be found in the Forest: cougar, red-cockaded woodpecker, black bear, white-tailed deer, wild turkey, bald eagle, wood stork, Big Cypress fox squirrel, and swallow-tailed kite.
 Although cougars (Florida panthers) are rarely observed, visitors often find panther tracks.

 Recreation

 Picayune Strand State Forest offers many recreational opportunities.
 A 22 mi equestrian trail winds across the Belle Meade Tract from Miller Boulevard to Benfield Road.
-All horses on the Forest must have current negative Coggins Test results, proof of which is to be carried by each rider.
+All horses in the Forest must have current negative Coggins Test results, proof of which is to be carried by each rider.
 A primitive equestrian campground equipped with paddocks is located next to the Field Office and trailhead, and an additional oak-shaded primitive campsite is located near the middle of the trail.

 In addition, the four-mile Sabal Palm Trail is open to hikers and cyclists and can be easily accessed from Sabal Palm Road.
 The Sabal Palm Trail is part of the Great Florida Birding Trail.
 Trails are typically flooded during the wet season.
 Off-highway vehicles such as all-terrain vehicles (ATVs), off-highway motorcycles and swamp buggies are prohibited.

-All Forest visitors are required to pay a $2.00 day use fee.
+All Forest visitors are required to pay a $2.00 day-use fee.
 Fees are paid using supplied envelopes at iron ranger stations located throughout the Forest.